Fruits and Herbs to Soothe Digestion

 We recommend that you read: Learn to Make Rosemary Soap for Oily Skin

 Oregano is a great source of fiber.
-Two teaspoons provide 4% of the recommended amount of fiber.
+Two teaspoons provide 4% of the daily recommended amount of fiber.
 Consuming oregano regularly helps ease digestion by stimulating the release of stomach bile.

-People with poor digestion can use this plant to make a lovely tea in order to soothe digestive issues.
-Hot beverages are especially convenient for soothing digestion problems.
+People with poor digestion can use this plant to make a lovely tea in order to soothe digestive complications.
+Likewise, hot beverages are especially convenient for soothing digestion problems.